Tutorial: NIRS data importation, visualization and response estimate in the optode space

 Select "Subject01 |- S01_Block_FO_LH_Run01 |- Link to raw file -> NIRS -> Display time series".
 It will open a new figure with superimposed channels.
 If DC is enabled, the figure should look like:

 To isolate the signals of a selected pair, the default behaviour of brainstorm can be used by pressing ENTER or right-click on the figure then "Channel > View selected".
-However, the NIRS overlay dynamic montage is not activated in this case.
-The alternative is to specify the selection by creating a custom montage.
+However, the NIRS overlay dynamic montage is not activated in this case (will be fixed in the future).

 Extract stimulation events